Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 How do hormones influence hair growth and loss?

-While the female reproductive system is most heavily influenced by progesterone and estrogen, androgens also play a significant role.
-Androgens are male sex hormones, like testosterone, that are also present in the female reproductive system, although at minimal levels.
-Men also naturally produce estrogen, too, but it is in minuscule amounts.
+While the female reproductive system is most heavily influenced by progesterone and estrogen, the female sex hormones, and androgens also play a significant role.
+Androgens are male sex hormones, such as testosterone.
+They are present in the female reproductive system at minimal levels.
+Men also naturally produce estrogen but in minuscule amounts.
 Androgens, however, significantly influence hair loss and growth.
-The presence of male sex hormones is one of the biggest reasons why men are prone to hair loss and baldness.
+The presence of these hormones is one of the biggest reasons why men are prone to hair loss and baldness.

 Can the birth control pill cause hair loss?

 In some cases, starting the birth control pill can trigger hair loss in women who are sensitive to hormonal fluctuations, especially fluctuations of androgens.
-Women who do not have any problems with alopecia or hair loss can experience some hair loss when first starting the pill, or if they are on the pill for a period and then stop taking the pill.
+Women who do not have any problems with alopecia or hair loss can experience some hair loss when first starting the pill, or if they are on the pill for a period of time and then stop taking the pill.
 Hair loss in these cases is typically not permanent.

-The views expressed in this article intend to inform and induce conversation.
+Disclaimer: The views expressed in this article intend to inform and induce conversation.
 They are the views of the author and do not necessarily represent the views of Pandia Health, and are for informational purposes only, even if and to the extent that this article features the advice of physicians and medical practitioners.
-This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis or treatment, and should never be relied upon for specific medical advice.
+This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and should never be relied upon for specific medical advice.